cofyye/CS2-MapCycleAndChooser-COFYYE/README.md

 - **Real-time Voting Percentages**: View the percentage of votes for each map in real time.
 - **Admin Map List**: Admins can access a list of available maps and instantly change the current map.
 - **Dynamic Map Cycle**: Set which maps are part of the cycle and which ones can be changed from the map list.
-- **Dynamic Map Cycle Time**: Set whether each map is selected as a cycle based on time.
 - **Dynamic Map Selection**: Maps are selected based on the current number of players, with options for max and min player thresholds.
 - **Custom Map Display**: Show custom names instead of map values (e.g., showing "Dust II" instead of "de_dust2").
 - **Round/Timelimit-Based Map Changes**: Change maps based on the number of rounds or time limits.